Victorchiemeka/100-Day-Of-Python/Day1-Variable-Strings/README.md

 learnt about strings, variables and using the print, input function.

-## Created a program that swap a variable
+## Created a program that swaps a variable

 ![Alt text](image.png)

-## created a program gets length of a string
+## Created a program gets the length of a string

 ![Alt text](image-1.png)

-## created a band generator program
+## Created a band generator program

 ![Alt text](image-2.png)